SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 * implementing the Global Jobs Pact

 This includes research on the design, evaluation, and implementation of youth labor market policies and coordinated programs at national or multilateral levels.
 The Global Jobs Pact <a href="#f6">(ILO, 2022b)</a> is mentioned specifically, but the boarder aim is to capture institutional strategies for increasing youth employment, particularly within structured or policy-driven contexts.

+The basic structure is *develop global strategies + youth employment*

 ```py
 TS =